shaitan/handystats/incremental-statistics.rst

 Incremental Statistics
 ======================

-*Incremental statistics* is the base of handystats library data aggregation mechanism.
+*Incremental statistics* is the base of handystats metrics' data aggregation mechanism.
 Thus understanding this type of statistics, its pros and cons is crucial.

 Definition
 ----------

 **Incremental statistics** are such statistics over dataset of pairs ``(value, timestamp)`` that can be maintained and updated on each new data with constant time and space complexity.

 Examples of incremental statistics are:

 * min